Calories

 1. Wash ½ cup of rice and put it into a pan with 3-4 times its volume of water.
 Bring it to a boil, cover tightly, then turn off the heat and leave overnight.

 2. By the morning, the rice will have soaked up nearly all of the water.
-Add more water to taste, depending on how soupy you like your oyaku.
+Add more water to taste, depending on how soupy you prefer the oyaku.
 Bring to a boil and simmer for 15-20 minutes stirring from time to time.
 If it gets too thick, add a little boiling water.
 Serve with recommended toppings.